PrinceCharming0115/cctp-evm-bridge/README.md

 )
 ```

 FastTransferIBC is a faster, custodial version of depositForBurnIBC.
-For fast, custodial transfers to a chain connected to Noble via IBC.
 ```
 fastTransferIBC(
         uint256 amount,                       // amount of tokens to burn